 I downloaded many apps and explored them and here's what I found out:

 The answers were not mutually exclusive, the users could choose more than one.
-I wanted to understand what they were struggling with and that could be 1 aspect or also all of them.
+I wanted to understand what were their main struggles.

 To organise a dinner event is stressful and time consuming because:

 1. Apps don't categorise restaurants by type of experience, but by food type and price, so to find a place for a certain occasion requires an extra research

 2. You need to switch to another channel to send invitations and get answers

 1. Providing 1 channel that groups restaurants by type of occasion or experience

 2. Providing 1 channel they can use for the whole process

 Based on the interviews and on the survey, I built an experience map of my ideal user, Stephen, a man in his late thirties, with a good income, a satisfying career, some nice hobbies and very little free time.